primeapps-io/omnibus/linux/README.md

-## PrimeApps Omnibus package for Linux
+## PrimeApps Omnibus Package for Linux

 You can easily install the PrimeApps Runtime (PRE) using this package.